troglobit/sun/README.md

 Sun rises 04:42, sets 17:18 UTC
 ```

+For more precision, you can of course provide your exact latitude and
+longitude.
 See the built-in usage text for more help: `sun -h`

 Goal